 Fund a bike or fitness track

-- your 5 Year Agreement (5YA) funding to pay for up to half of the installation costs – it is a priority 3 project and you must plan for it in your 10 Year Property Plan
+It's a priority 3 project and you must plan for it in your 10 Year Property Plan (10YPP).

-- board funding (eg from sponsorship, grants and fundraising) and surplus operational funding for the rest of the costs.
+You can use board funding — for example, from sponsorship, grants and fundraising — and surplus operational funding for the rest of the costs.

-Talk to the Accident Compensation Corporation (ACC) (external link) and your local district health board (external link) about whether they can provide funding towards your track.
+Talk to Accident Compensation Corporation (ACC) and your local district health board about whether they can provide funding towards your track.

-A fitness track that cannot be cycled on, for example, an obstacle course, is a priority 4 project.
+A fitness track that can't be cycled on, for example an obstacle course, is a priority 4 project.
 You can use:

 - 5YA funding to pay the total cost of installing this track but only after completing all higher-priority work